cbroms/personal-site/projects/magc.md

 ---
 path: /project/magc
 title: MAGC Interactive Map
-subtitle: A web app showcasing historic gardens for visitors
+subtitle: An interactive map and guided tour showcasing historic gardens for visitors
 synopsis: >-
     A website I designed and developed to present the history and features of the Marin Art and Garden Center, an arts and conservation organization.
 tags: